We are NOT the ASPCA!!!

-It is also what now provides the economic foundation for all of the multi-million-dollar organizations and hundreds-of-thousands-of-dollars-per-year executives, who have successfully capitalized on what was once just a small cause among many, and have turned it into a growth industry.
+It is also what now provides the economic foundation for all of the multi-million-dollar organizations and multitude of overpaid executives, who have successfully capitalized on what was once just a small cause among many, and have turned it into a growth industry.

 Millions of eight-dollar-a-month donors, and some $9.70-an-hour journalists, too, have accomplished all of this, and are continuing to accomplish quite a lot more, even as the biggest organizations make the most noise to donors, claiming most of the credit and raking in most of the donations.

-We’re not here to argue about what Matthew Bershadker is worth, or any other individuals––but if the top-paid individuals & organizations in animal advocacy are worth anything approaching that kind of money, surely we are worth a higher priority when eight-dollar-a-month donors have to choose which animal charities to help.
+We are not here to argue about what Matthew Bershadker is worth, or any other individuals––but if the top-paid individuals & organizations in animal advocacy are worth anything approaching $966,004 per year, surely we are worth a higher priority when eight-dollar-a-month donors have to choose which animal charities to help.

 We are honored & grateful

-We are honored and grateful by the eight-dollar-a-month donors who have helped us and ANIMALS 24-7 to get this far.
+We are honored by, and grateful for, the eight-dollar-a-month donors who have helped us and ANIMALS 24-7 to get this far.
 We only ask to have many more of them, and maybe a few who can donate more, too.
 Perhaps you can be among them?